 Ways You Can Avoid Extreme Student Loan Debt

 If you do choose to go to college, there are ways that you can avoid extreme student loan debt.
 One of the first ways to avoid extreme debt is to only take out what you need after you have exhausted all of your other resources.

 Yes, it may take some time to go through all available options, but it will pay off in the end because you do not have to pay these back.

-Lastly, consider working while you are in college or participating in an earn as you learn type of program where the money you earn from working is used to pay for your tuition.
+Lastly, consider working while you are in college or participating in an earn-as-you-learn type of program where the money you earn from working is used to pay for your tuition.

 If you are trying to decide whether or not to take out a student loan or not go to college at all, take the above tips into consideration and ask yourself the above questions.

 Nancy Polanco is a freelance journalist, lifestyle content creator, and editor of Whispered Inspirations.
-She is a proud Mom to Gabby and Michaela, and wife to Darasak.
+She is a proud Mom to Gabby and Michaela.
 Having worked as part of a health care team for almost a decade, Nancy is happy to be back to her passion.
 She is a contributor to the Huffington Post, TODAY’s Parents, and an Oprah Magazine Brand Ambassador.